QuallityControll/Song-Fingerprint/README.md

 ## Installation Instuctions:

+1) install the [microhone](https://github.com/LLCogWorks2017/Microphone) following the instructions on the link.*

 2) Clone repository into desired file

 3) Run setup.py files to run face recognition use following command: